Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-3_2-12/CONTRIBUTING.md

         So set the
         second group environment variables NEW_ACCOUNT_HOST, NEW_ACCOUNT_KEY and NEW_SECONDARY_ACCOUNT_KEY, the two group environment variables can be same.
-     3. Run maven command with `integration-test-azure` profile.
+     3. Run maven command with `cosmos-integration-test-azure` profile.

         ```bash
         set ACCOUNT_HOST=your-cosmos-account-uri